Canon EOS 40D Review – DSLR designed for enthusiasts and semi-pros

 Lens mount controls

 The last set of controls for the camera is located on the side of the lens mount.
-The first button is the flash open button, and pressing it will bring up the onboard flash if you are in the appropriate setting.
-After that, you’ll see a button labeled “lens release,” and just below that, you’ll see a button labeled “depth of field preview.”
-When you press the depth of field preview button, the lens will stop down to the aperture that has been indicated or selected.
+The first button is the flash open button, which will bring up the onboard flash if you are in a popup appropriate setting.
+After that, you’ll see a button labeled “lens release,” Below that, you’ll see a button labeled “depth of field preview.”
+When you press the depth of field preview button, the lens will stop down to the aperture indicated or selected.

 Image Quality